-The TAS6422-Q1 device is a Two-channel digitalinput Class-D audio amplifier designed for use in automotive head units and external amplifier modules.
-The device provides two channels at 27 W into 4 Ω at 10% THD+N and 45 W into 2 Ω at 10% THD+N from a 14.4 V supply and 75 W into 4 Ω at 10% THD+N from a 25 V supply.
-The Class-D topology dramatically improves efficiency over traditional linear amplifier solutions.
-The output switching frequency can be set either above the AM band, which eliminates the AM-band interference and reduces output filtering and cost, or below AM band to optimize efficiency.
+The TAS6424-Q1 Class-D audio amplifier is designed for use in automotive head units and external amplifier modules.
+The device provides four channels at 27 W into 4 $\Omega$ at 10% THD+N and 45 W into 2 $\Omega$ at 10% THD+N from a 14.4-V supply and 75 W into 4 Ω at 10% THD+N from a 25-V supply.
+The Class-D topology dramatically improves efficiency traditional linear amplifier solutions.
+The output switching frequency can be set either above the AM band, which eliminates the AM-band interference and reduces output filter size and cost, or below AM band to optimize efficiency.